uc-cdis/fence/README.md

 curl --request POST https://FENCE_URL/oauth2/token?grant_type=client_credentials -d scope="openid user" --user CLIENT_ID:CLIENT_SECRET
 ```

-The optional `--expires-in` parameter allows specifying the number of days until this client expires.
-The recommendation is to rotate these credentials at least once a year.
+The optional `--expires-in` parameter allows specifying the number of *days* until this client expires.
+The recommendation is to rotate credentials with the `client_credentials` grant at least once a year.

 NOTE: In Gen3, you can grant specific access to a client the same way you would to a user.
 See the [user.yaml guide](https://github.com/uc-cdis/fence/blob/master/docs/user.yaml_guide.md) for more details.